-A basic recipe for roasting lamb shoulder.
-You will only need the lamb shoulder, salt and pepper.
+A basic recipe for slow-cooked lamb shoulder.
+You will only need the lamb, salt, and pepper.

 This is a one-ingredient recipe, not counting the salt and pepper, which guarantees perfect results and gives you the freedom of choosing any kind of sides you can think of to go with the slow-cooked lamb shoulder.

-I don’t even know what to write about this lamb shoulder recipe… It is so easy, so basic, so straightforward, that there just aren’t many words I can think of writing about it.
-No intricate instructions, no caution words, nothing…
+I don’t even know what to write about this easy lamb shoulder recipe… It is so simple, so basic, so straightforward, that there just aren’t many words I can think of writing about it.
+No intricate instructions, no caution words, no nothing…

 Just the shoulder of lamb, some salt and pepper, an oven and about 3 hours cooking time.

-And the results are just wonderful, if you ask me.
+And the results are just amazing if you ask me.
 Actually, although I have cooked lamb in the oven in countless ways over the years, I keep coming back to this basic recipe.